 The supply planning manager must collaborate with the production team to design the best packaging for a product after it has been manufactured.
 Fragile items often require custom packaging, whereas durable items can often be shipped in simple cardboard containers.
 It’s possible that the planning manager will have to work out deals with outside vendors to get packing materials.
 In addition, the supply manager must communicate with the firm’s clients in order to arrange for the shipment of finished goods to retail stores and distribution centers.
 Typically, these people work out distribution agreements with trucking or shipping companies to get goods to specific locations.

 A supply planning manager, like any other department supervisor, must ensure that the department’s operations do not exceed the annual budget.
-If shipping costs increase, the manager must find a way to offset the increase cutting packaging or labor costs, or eliminating other costs.
+If shipping costs increase, the manager must find a way to offset the increase by cutting packaging or labor costs, or eliminating other costs.
 Aside from managing the company and negotiating with outside vendors, someone in one of these positions is responsible for supervising a team of supply clerks, which includes hiring, coaching, and firing.